nadeemmh/nadeemmh.github.io/_posts/2018-09-13-predicting-football-results-with-statistical-modelling-dixon-coles-and-time-weighting.md

 p^{H}_{k} = \sum_{l,m \in B_H} P(X_k = l, Y_k = m), \text{ where } B_H = \{(l,m): l>m\}
 $$

 Each of these $$p$$ terms translates to the matrix operations outlined previously.
-One part that will change is the log likelihood function.
-We need to incorporate the $$\phi(t)$$, which can be done with the following Python code (note how $$\xi$$=0 equates to the standard non-time weighted model).

 To assess the predictive accuracy of the model, we'll utilise an approach analogous to the validation set in machine learning.
 Let's say we're trying to predict the fixtures occurring on the 13th January 2018.
 With $$\xi$$ fixed to a specific value, we use all of the previous results in that season to build a model.
 We determine how that model predicted the actual results of those matches with the above equations.
 We move onto the next set of fixtures (say 20th January) and build the model again- this time including the 13th January games- and assess how well it predicted the results of those matches.
 We repeat this process for the rest of the 2017/18 season.
 When we sum up all of these predictions, you have calculated what is called the predicted profile log-likelihood for that value of $$\xi$$.

 However, a new model must be built for each set of fixtures, so this can be quite slow.
 I have taken a few steps to speed up the computations:

 1. Predicting the fixtures for the last 100 days of the 2017/18 EPL season.
 This is probably preferable anyway, as early season predictions would be quite unreliable.
 2. Forming match days consisting of three consecutive days (i.e. on Saturday we'll try to predict matches taking place on Saturday, Sunday and Monday).
 This should be okay, as teams tend not to play more than once in three days (except at Christmas, which isn't included in the validation period).